aws-samples/aws-multi-region-bc-dr-workshop/lab-5-loadtest/README.md

 3. The Cloudwatch dashboard is showing us good data as it updates to reflect the traffic serving each region.

 ### [1] Create the pre-requisites required for the Apache Bench command to work correctly

-Instructions for creating the postfile are located here.

 AB requires that we specify a "[postfile](https://httpd.apache.org/docs/2.4/programs/ab.html)" as part of our POST request, which would normally contain the HTTP payload.
 We do not need to send a payload as part of this test, however AB still expects it.
 Therefore, we need to ceate a blank postfile otherwise AB will error.